-We are developing SPN-810 as a novel treatment for impulsive aggression in patients with ADHD.
-We completed a Phase IIb trial of SPN-810 in the United States and received preliminary results on November 6, 2012.
-We are in the process of evaluating the results of this Phase IIb trial.
+development.
+We will be analyzing the full dataset in depth, and subsequently planning on meeting with the FDA to discuss next steps in the development program and the design and protocol for Phase III clinical trials.
 If approved by the FDA, SPN-810 could be the first product available to address this serious, unmet medical need.
 SPN-810 is based on molindone hydrochloride, which was previously marketed in the United States as an anti-psychotic to treat schizophrenia under the trade name Moban.
 Molindone hydrochloride is unusual among anti-psychotics in that it is less likely to be associated with weight gain.